hyphanet/website/content/pages/help.md

 ### Is Hyphanet legal?

-We don't currently know of any prosecutions for merely using Hyphanet.
+We don't currently know of any prosecutions for merely using Hyphanet, though there have been cases where [false statistics](/the-discredited-levine-2017-approach-is-still-used.html) were used in the US to claim that people used it for accessing illegal material.
 Some people claim that the [DADVSI](https://en.wikipedia.org/wiki/DADVSI) makes Hyphanet illegal in France; the German data retention law might have required logging, but [was struck down](http://en.wikipedia.org/wiki/Telecommunications_data_retention#Germany).